The following information is only as accurate as the last update! However, it is a starting point.

 If in Nova Scotia, you should have a copy of the Nova Scotia Statement for Managing Lyme disease document – http://novascotia.ca/dhw/cdpc/documents/statement_for_managing_LD.pdf.
 The Statement for Managing LD also includes some general treatment guidelines and, although I don’t agree with everything it says, it should get your Doctor started in the right direction.
 Along with this Statement, which follows IDSA guidelines, you should also have this note on the IDSA website – http://www.idsociety.org/Guidelines_Patient_Care/.

 Also helpful, if in Nova Scotia, is a copy of the Department of Health & Wellness, Communicable Disease Prevention and Control document that includes a Nova Scotia risk map that shows all of Nova Scotia at risk – https://novascotia.ca/dhw/CDPC/lyme.asp.
-There is also a Nova Scotia Tick Borne Diseases Response Plan which mentions possible co-infections – http://novascotia.ca/dhw/cdpc/documents/100623_CDPC_Tick-Response-Plan.pdf.
+There is also a Nova Scotia Tick Borne Diseases Response Plan which mentions possible co-infections – https://novascotia.ca/dhw/CDPC/documents/Tick-Borne-Disease-Response-Plan.pdf, but doesn’t include all that have been found in the province.

 You should print off a copy of “Evidence assessments and guideline recommendations in Lyme disease: the clinical management of known tick bites, erythema migrans rashes and persistent disease” – http://informahealthcare.com/doi/full/10.1586/14787210.2014.940900.
 This is the standard of care guidelines for treating Lyme and other tick-borne illnesses released by the International Lyme & Associated Diseases Society (ILADS) in July of 2014.
 These guidelines can be found on the National Guideline Clearinghouse where, interestingly enough, they are the only Lyme guidelines at the moment (July, 2017) as the IDSA guidelines have been removed due to the fact that they no longer meet the criteria to be included on the NGA website.